zhezhouzz/HATs/README.md

     $ ../.venv/bin/python scripts/comprehensive.py silent typing data/ri

-Then, the following prints the two parts of table 1 (please first performs preporcess to get the statistics result for the first part of the table).
+Then, the following prints the two parts of table 1 (please first performs preprocess to get the statistics result for the first part of the table).
 The printed table is in _GitHub_ Markdown format, the reader can visualize the table via `https://gist.github.com/` or any other Markdown visualizer.

     $ ../.venv/bin/python scripts/comprehensive.py silent show-md-table1 data/ri

-(Optional) The reader can also print the table 2 shown in the supplemental material (again, please first performs preporcess to get the statistics result for the first part of the table).
+(Optional) The reader can also print the table 2 shown in the supplemental material (again, please first performs preprocess to get the statistics result for the first part of the table).

     $ ../.venv/bin/python scripts/comprehensive.py silent show-md-table2 data/ri